 Newcastle will now come to us a bit tired and hopefully a bit more dejected and come the final whistle we can only hope that Alan Pardew’s face cannot bend itself into the shape required to express his anguish but becomes stuck like your granny said yours would if the wind changed when you made faces as a kid.
 Although to be fair he does look a bit like that already.
 I suspect somebody should give him another 8 year deal, just in case.

-There’s sad news for Marouane Chamakh who has not been named in the Morocco squad for the upcoming African Cup of Nations for African Nations in Africa.
+There’s sad news for Marouane Chamakh who has not been named in the Morocco squad for the upcoming African Cup of Nations.
 It’s not much of a surprise really.
 He’s played a grand total of 0 minutes in the Premier League this season, and that’s hardly the kind of form that would get anyone an international call up.
 Even the two (very good) goals he scored this season didn’t do anything to change the manager’s mind.
 In the absence of Olivier Giroud, Chamakh is, essentially, the only other traditional centre-forward at the club.
 So when Wenger chooses Theo Walcott to play there and doesn’t even include you on the bench then that really should tell you all you need to know about your future.

 Not that it wasn’t obvious enough already and I’m quite sure Arsenal would have let him go this summer, but the job of trying to move on a player with the football aptitude of a table lamp who is on big wages because of his Bosman is not an easy one.
 Not even Dick Law and Order has the skillz to make it happen.
 And look, it’s a bit of a shame because when he first came to the club he looked the part.
 He worked hard, he won penalties, scored goals and while his overall technique and ability was clearly limited, he was effective.